zongxian-ctrl/ip/docs/README.md

 Find a task's description in the task list that matches the entered 'keyword'.

 > Format: `find KEY_WORD`
+ * The search is case-insensitive.
+ * Only the description of the task is searched.

 > Example: `find Essay`